 Periodic fire plays an important role in giant sequoia reproduction.
 It stimulates seed release from cones, exposes mineral soil where the seeds can germinate, sterilizes the soil (killing seedling pathogens), and opens up the forest canopy to allow in enough sunlight for sequoia seedlings to establish and grow.

 To learn more about these magnificent trees, visit the Giant Sequoias page.
-Visit the Giant Sequoias Drought Response page to learn about recent giant sequoia and climate research.
+Learn more about the effects of fire and changing climate on giant sequoias at these pages: Giant Sequoias and Fire or Giant Sequoias and Climate.
 If you would like to visit a sequoia grove, go to the Discovering Sequoia Groves page to get introduced to a few of the parks' groves.
-For information about the two largest trees, visit The General Sherman Tree and The General Grant Tree pages.

 In the upper montane, the mixed coniferous forest is replaced by nearly pure stands of red fir and lodgepole pine.
 Characterized by deep snow accumulation during the winter months and a dense canopy that limits the amount of sunlight that reaches the forest floor, the red fir forests lack a diverse herbaceous component.
 Only the most shade tolerant herbs thrive beneath the towering trees.
 Lodgepole pines have an unusual distribution, growing in both moist lowlands and in drier sites on benches and ridges.
 In wetter sites, these forests can support a rich assortment of herbs and wildflowers in their understory.